Rudraksh88/zephyr-kvantum/README.md

    - Choose **Zephyr** from the list of available themes.
    - Click **Apply** to set the theme.

-You can alternatively just select the `Zephyr` folder (just clone it) right in the Kvantum Manager and it will install it for you.
+You can alternatively just select the `Zephyr` folder (after cloning it) right in the Kvantum Manager and it will install it for you.

 Essentially, the Zephyr folder (containing the svg and kvconfig files) should be in `~/.config/Kvantum/` directory.
 Do that however you like LOL.